Skip to main content

 Snow Integration Manager integrates with GitHub Enterprise via a unique token.

-1. Log in to GitHub Enterprise by using a user account that has the Site Admin role.
+1. Log in to GitHub Enterprise using a user account with the Site Admin role.

 2. Select Developer settings.